 To get users to take action on a landing page, you need compelling, action-oriented copy.
-The following content writing tips will help you create engaging copy that can initiate valuable conversions on website landing pages.
+The following tips will help you create engaging landing page content that can initiate valuable conversions on your website.

 Know Exactly Who You’re Talking To

 All other copywriting tips won’t improve your landing page if you skip this first step.
 To write compelling copy, you must first know exactly whom you are talking to.

 Define your target audience’s demographics and characteristics, so you are aware of their habits, what they want and need, and how they speak.
 Your copy will be much more focused, clear, and direct when you have one target audience in mind, rather than a largely undefined audience.

 To gain insight into your audience, check out the audience analysis section of Alexa’s free Site Overview tool (part of our competitive analysis toolset).
 The tool provides a look at the interests of a site’s audience, as well as the other sites that the audience visits.

 One of the most powerful tips for writing landing page content is to include vital and important information right away.
 Online readers move around webpages quickly, so you only have a few seconds and inches of space to catch their attention.
 On a landing page, include the most pertinent information “above the fold,” which is the part of a webpage that is visible before a user starts to scroll.

 When writing sales copy, you should describe the features of a product or service by describing their benefits.